ExchangeServices/API/Organization API/Lifecare Organization API - Readme.txt

 4.0.3	Following changes has been done:
 	- Updated use case documentation for delta
 	- Updated what available delta functions exists

+4.0.4	Following changes has been done:
+	- Updated use case documentation for delta